Threats to extracurricular learning could accelerate youth mental health crisis, warns The Duke of Edinburgh’s Award

 Yet as problems with sleep, depression and self-harm in children rise and youth unemployment is set to triple, access to these life-changing activities is under threat.
 Even when lockdowns are not in place, many youth clubs and classes remain closed and young people themselves are feeling pressure to give up activities.
 The DofE’s survey uncovered that 71% of participants that responded have had to cut back on extracurricular activities due to academic pressures caused by COVID-19.
 Nearly a quarter (22.5%) worry they might have to sacrifice extracurricular activities because they are more concerned about their parents’ financial situation.

-In response, The Duke of Edinburgh’s Award has launched its Resilience Fund (2) to ensure thousands of young people facing disadvantage are able to participate in DofE, which has been shown to help increase wellbeing, confidence and resilience.
-Thanks to a very generous donation the Fund will provide 12,000 funded DofE places for young people facing disadvantage, and train thousands of DofE Leaders, Managers and volunteers to further strengthen the charity’s support for young people from under-privileged backgrounds.
+In response, The Duke of Edinburgh’s Award has launched its Resilience Fund (2) to ensure thousands of young people facing marginalised are able to participate in DofE, which has been shown to help increase wellbeing, confidence and resilience.
+Thanks to a very generous donation the Fund will provide 12,000 funded DofE places for young people facing marginalised, and train thousands of DofE Leaders, Managers and volunteers to further strengthen the charity’s support for young people from under-privileged backgrounds.

 While the devolved governments in Scotland, Wales and Northern Ireland have taken steps to recognise the value of extracurricular learning, funding services and positive activities for young people before and throughout the pandemic, young people in England have faced years of brutal cuts that have eroded their infrastructure of support.